aaaaryaaa/my-camera-app/README.md

 # 4-Second Video Recorder App
 A React Native application designed to capture, store, and view short 4-second video moments.
-The app leverages React Native, Expo, and modern UI components to create a seamless and engaging user experience.
+Made with ReactNative and Expo.

 ## Features
 Video Recording: Capture 4-second moments with a countdown timer and various animations to enhance the recording experience.